osvathbotond/cpp_vector_norm/README.md

 This is my project for my elective subject "Scientific Programming of Graphical Processors" at Eötvös Loránd University.

 # My results
 My project had 2 separate stages: a CPU-only part (code: /cpu/, result times: /results/data_cpu/) and a GPU part (using CUDA), with CPU comparision (code: /cuda/, result times: /results/data_gpu/).
+The exact code used for the timing has been moved to the timing branch.

 ## Hardware used for testing
 - CPU: AMD Ryzen 5 3600X (6 cores, 12 threads)